 - 2 cups spelt or white flour

 - 1 tsp baking soda

 - 1 cup mini chocolate chips, optional

-- 1 1/2 cup unrefined sugar or xylitol
+- 1 1/2 cup sugar, or xylitol for sugar free

-- 1/2 cup applesauce, banana, or yogurt of choice, such as coconutmilk yogurt
+- 1/2 cup applesauce, banana, or yogurt of choice

 - 1/2 cup oil, almond butter, or allergy-friendly sub

 Preheat the oven to 350 F. Grease two 8-inch square or round pans.
 Set aside.
 Stir together the flour, cocoa powder, baking soda, salt, optional chips, and sweetener in a bowl.
 (If your nut butter is not stir-able, gently heat until it softens.)
 In a new bowl, whisk the oil or nut butter, applesauce or yogurt, water, and vanilla.
 Pour wet into dry and stir until just combined (don’t over-mix).
 Pour into the pans.